constellation-daq/Constellation/docs/application_development/functionality/metrics.md

 name `Current`, unit `A` and an indicator for any receiver(s) to only show the last value.

-Similarly, you can arrange for a Metric to be sent via the `schedule_metric` function decorator:
+Similarly, a metric to can be sent via the `schedule_metric` function decorator:

 ```python
 @schedule_metric("A", MetricsType.LAST_VALUE, 10)